 |Venue||Brunswick Street, Fitzroy, Victoria|

 SWIM continued Handspan's tradition of participation in the Melbourne Fringe Festival Parade and built on the success of Handspan's 1995 award winning parade entry Enrapture.

-SWIM as its title suggested represented swimming in many of its forms.
+SWIM as its title suggests represented swimming in many of its forms.
 Large processional puppet fish were made from cane frames, covered with paper and painted in tropical fish patterns and colours.
-Puppeteers wearing an array of outlandish beach attire, goggles, flippers and the like manipulated the fish.
+Puppeteers wearing an array of outlandish beach attire, goggles, flippers and the like, manipulated the fish.